carlosedp/lbconfig-operator/Readme.md

 ## Developing and Building

-There are multiple `make` targets available to ease development:
+There are multiple `make` targets available to ease development.
+All configurations use the defined cluster configured in the `$HOME/.kube/config`.

 1. Build binary: `make`
-2. Install CRDs: `make install`
+2. Install CRDs in the cluster: `make install`
+3. Deploy the operator manifests to the cluster: `make deploy`
-3. Create CRs in cluster (secret, backend and LB)
+4. Create CRs in cluster (secret, backend and LB)
-4. Run operator locally: `make run` (this will use your user's KUBECONFIG environment)
+5. Run operator locally: `make run`

-Deploy the operator manifests to the cluster: `make deploy` Remove the manifests to the cluster: `make teardown`
+Remove the manifests to the cluster: `make teardown`

+## Distribute

-Building the manifests and docker images: `make dist`
+Building the manifests and docker images: `make dist`.

+Operator deployment manifest bundle is created at `./manifests/deploy.yaml`.

+The sample manifests for LoadBalancer instances and backends are in `./config/samples` folder.

 ## Planned Features